According to an independent IT consultancy firm 6point6 report, UK is estimated to waste £37 billion on failed Agile IT projects.

 Your team should be flexible and adapt to situations.
 Effective utilization of modern tools in project estimation/management can bridge a long gap.

 Have you taken up a project that is not your core skill?
-Are you working with a vendor who is unable to comprehend the project?
+Have you selected a software development company who is unable to comprehend the project?
 These are some hard hitting questions that often scare your inner self.

 You need to choose the right project or vendor that best suits your ability or understands your concern.